Salaried staff can use Tanda the same way your other Staff do, by being rostered on, applying for Leave, using the Time Clock and costed in Reporting.

 You can set how Tanda costs Salaried staff, by employee or account-wide:

 To set hours individually, you can do this on the employee's profile.
-First you'll just need to enable this as it's an additional feature.
+First you'll just need to enable this.
 Go to Settings > Add-ons > Power-ups > Advanced Payroll Fields > click to Enable and then Update Settings to save.

 Then back in the employee's profile, by going to Workforce > Staff > clicking on the employee's name, on the Payroll tab, you'll see the Expected hours in week (fortnight) field.
 Enter the employee's contracted hours for the pay period: